arun-kumar-bidila/gitdemo/README.md

 # gitdemo
-This is a demo git repository
+This is a demo git repository and i am the author